-Has God been calling you to create a place where you can sense His presence so that you'll know Him as your Redeemer?
-We live in a fallen world and we need a safe place to regain our balance - a place to be reborn, refreshed, renewed, refocused & refined (John 14:23, Philippians 4: 4-9 & Romans 1:20, & 12:1-3),
+Has God been calling you to create a place where you can sense His presence so that you'll know Him as Redeemer?
+We all need a safe place to regain our balance - a place to be reborn, refreshed, renewed, refocused & refined.

 Until next time, Hugs and blessings (Numbers 6: 24-26),

 For more great interior design ideas, tips, farm stories, color stories and real life interior designer in Amishland stories, sign up for my Insiders Club below!